ONSvisual/census-atlas/README.md

 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.

+## Dealing with Bugs

+Due to the [beta nature of Svelte Kit](https://svelte.dev/blog/sveltekit-beta) there might be issues requiring temporary workarounds.

+In order to minimise the PITA factor:

+- Make sure you're on latest `next` version: `npm upgrade @sveltejs/kit`
+- If issue persist, check [their GitHub Issues page](https://github.com/sveltejs/kit/issues) and [changelogs](https://github.com/sveltejs/kit#packages) for pointers
+- Join [Svelte's Discord](https://svelte.dev/chat) and search for your issue; this usually gives much better results than Google